hstnhndrsn/oapp_v2_guide/README.md

 <h1 align="center">Omnichain Application (OApp) Example</h1>

 <p align="center">Template project for creating custom omnichain applications (<a href="https://docs.layerzero.network/v2/concepts/applications/oapp-standard">OApp</a>) powered by the LayerZero protocol.
-This example demonstrates how to build applications that can send and receive arbitrary messages across different blockchains.</p>
+This example is a verbose demonstration of how to build applications that can send and receive arbitrary messages across different blockchains.</p>

 ## Table of Contents